Old Spice Facing $5 Million Dollar Lawsuit After Deodorants Cause Extreme Burns

 What’s Happening Next?

-After the complaint was filed March 11, presiding Judge Michael H. Watson referred the case to Magistrate Judge Kimberly A. Jolson.
+After the complaint was filed March 11, 2016, presiding Judge Michael H. Watson referred the case to Magistrate Judge Kimberly A. Jolson.
 The current suit against P&G for Old Spice products is yet another mass-tort action this year against cosmetic products for having harmful side effects to potentially thousands of unsuspecting customers after use.
 Earlier this year, makers of the popular hair product Wen faced a class-action suit.
 It alleged many of the same counts after consumers experienced painful burning of the scalp and extreme hair loss from using the product.
 As for the Old Spice suit, the complaint notes that “[t]he Class is so numerous that individual joinder of class members is impractical.”.
 Defendant company Proctor & Gamble was served on March 18.
-An answer to the summons is due from Proctor and Gamble by April 8.
+An answer to the summons was due from Proctor and Gamble by April 8, 2016.

 About the author